gingeryale/react-weather-app/README.md

-App created as part of an entrance exam for a FED position.
+# App created as part of an entrance exam for a FED position.

-# This weather utilises:#
+## This weather app utilises:#
 ### AccuWeather API
 ### localStorage add/delete